Charles E. Peterson: Early career

+1930 Profile

+Charles E. Peterson, whose Monterey sketches and paintings appear this month, was born in Madison, Minnesota, and graduated from the high school there in 1924.
+He received the degree of Bachelor of Arts and Architecture in the University of Minnesota and won distinction for his design of a Memorial Chapel in the 1928 Paris Prize First Preliminaries.
+Young Peterson has traveled extensively in the western national parks and forests on surveying parties.
+He came to San Francisco in July 1928, to take the U. S. Civil Service examination which resulted in his appointment as assistant architect in the Division of Landscape Architecture, National Park Service.
+He is a member of the Phi Kappa Sigma, the Pi Alpha National Honorary Art Fraternity and the National Collegiate Players.

+As an NPS landscape architect, Peterson worked on the pre-World War II iterations of the Jefferson National Expansion Memorial in St. Louis Missouri.
+He advocated for the preservation of historic buildings within the proposed park's 40-block area, and for the creation of a National Building Museum.

-Peterson is perhaps best remembered for establishing the Historic American Buildings Survey (HABS), a federal documentation program that is still active and which has spawned the Historic American Engineering Record and the Historic American Landscape Survey.
-On November 13, 1933, while he was the Chief of the Eastern Division for the National Park Service, Peterson wrote a memo to the director which became the charter for the program and successfully garnered funds from the Civil Works Administration the following month.
+Peterson is perhaps best remembered for establishing the Historic American Buildings Survey (HABS), a federal documentation program that is still active and which spawned the Historic American Engineering Record and the Historic American Landscape Survey.
+On November 13, 1933, while he was chief landscape architect for the Eastern Division for the National Park Service, Peterson wrote a memo to the NPS director which became the charter for the program.
+Peterson successfully obtained funding for HABS from the Civil Works Administration the following month.
 HABS targeted unemployed architects, draftsmen, and photographers to make as complete a record as possible of "the rapidly disappearing examples of early architecture and historic structures throughout the country."
 This program was credited as "the first major step upon the part of the Federal Government toward the cataloging and preservation of historic structures."
 The first HABS survey work began in January 1934 and later that year was formalized as a joint agreement with the American Institute of Architects and the Library of Congress.
 The HABS program has continued nearly unabated to the present.

 During his life, Peterson constantly advocated for HABS, and was instrumental in restarting the program in 1957 and later saved it from oblivion when the Reagan administration threatened to pull funding.
 The end result was a stronger program with greatly increased funding.

-Early Philadelphia era
+Independence National Historical Park and Society Hill

+In the 1950s, Peterson restored two of the five Federal townhouses of Girard Row (built 1831-1833), in Philadelphia's renamed Society Hill neighborhood.
+His own house was at 332 Spruce (second from right).